F1 Drivers Heights, Weights & Ages Revealed: How Tall Are Hamilton, Verstappen & Co?

 Who is the shortest F1 driver?

 His compact frame can actually offer advantages in the ultra-tight packaging of modern F1 cars.
-With a lower center of gravity and less overall weight to balance, he gives his engineers a little more flexibility when it comes to ballast placement.
+With a lower centre of gravity and less overall weight to balance, he gives his engineers a little more flexibility when it comes to ballast placement.

 What is the Average Height of an F1 Driver?